 Job responsibilities vary based on the company.
 In many positions, you work in crisis intervention, hazard detection, case management, and risk reduction, but the exact role depends on the business and the types of risks associated with the work.
 You must have a license to practice nursing in your state to work as an occupational health nurse and to advance in your career, you may need a bachelor’s or master’s degree.

 Nurse midwives assist women during their pregnancy, working directly with pregnant mothers, obstetricians, and gynecologists.
-As a nurse midwife, your primary responsibility is assisting at every stage of pregnancy, during the birth, and post-delivery.
+As a nurse midwife, your primary responsibility is assisting at every stage of pregnancy, during birth, and post-delivery.
 Nurse midwives may help doctors determine potential health risks to the mother and unborn child.
-Additionally, a nurse midwife may work with men with reproductive health issues or who have a sexually transmitted disease.
+Additionally, a nurse-midwife may work with men with reproductive health issues or who have a sexually transmitted disease.

 A mental health nurse plays a pivotal role in helping individuals with a psychiatric condition.
 Job responsibilities include assisting psychiatrists and psychologists with diagnoses, tests, and patient care.
 You may work in a variety of positions, including addiction treatment facilities and psychiatric facilities.
 The U.S. Bureau of Labor Statistics points out that since nearly 16.3 percent of nurses work in a substance abuse facility or psychiatric facility, opportunities are available.

-You’ll need more education to work in the mental health field than is necessary for many other positions.
+You’ll need more education to work in the mental health field than is typically necessary for many other positions.
 Requirements include a master’s degree or doctorate, a license in your state, along with specialized courses.
 In this role, you may assist with psychiatric care and counseling as well as in medical care.
 The higher education requirement may lead to opportunities to teach and work in research.

 Working as a nurse educator means you assume the role of a teacher.
 You won’t work in a traditional hospital or medical facility; instead, you work in a classroom environment in a college, university, or educational program.
 Nurse educators work with other faculty to ensure that educational material is consistent.

-The job responsibilities of a nurse educator relate to education, teaching students, and working within the educational program to establish curriculum.
-To find employment in this role, you need a higher education, a nursing license issued by your state, and some experience working in a medical facility.
+The job responsibilities of a nurse educator relate to education, teaching students, and working within the educational program to establish the curriculum.
+To find employment in this role, you need higher education, a nursing license issued by your state, and some experience working in a medical facility.

 If you want to give back to your community, then a job as a public health nurse may appeal to you.
 A public health nurse often works in an underserved community, reaching out to patients who need treatment, typically with low-income populations.
 Your responsibilities may include working at events to educate community members about health risks in your local area.
 For example, in the event of an outbreak of a virus or sickness in the area, you may provide a list of symptoms to community members.